-300. Amendment of this Constitution
+302. Amendment of this Constitution

-- 1. Subject to the provisions of this section, an Act of the National Assembly may amend this Constitution. - 2.
-This Constitution shall not be amended by an Act of the National Assembly or altered, whether directly or indirectly, unless - a. the sole purpose of the Act is to amend this Constitution; - b. the amendment or alteration is carried out transparently and openly and the people have been - i. duly informed about the proposed amendment or alteration and the objects and reasons for the amendment or alteration; and - ii. given ample opportunity to express their opinions on the proposed amendment or alteration; - c. the amendment or alteration is necessary and in the best interest of the people of The Gambia; and - d. the Act is passed in accordance with this Chapter. - 3.
-An Act of the National Assembly shall not amend, add to, repeal or in any other way alter any of the provisions of this Constitution unless the title of the Act clearly indicates that intention and the Act does so in express terms. - 4.
-Subject to sections 100 (3) and 1387 (2) and (3), the National Assembly shall not have or exercise a power to amend the Constitution to extend the term of the President contrary to section 100 (2).
+- Subject to the provisions of this section, an Act of the National Assembly may amend this Constitution. - This Constitution shall not be amended by an Act of the National Assembly or altered, whether directly or indirectly, unless - a. the sole purpose of the Act is to amend this Constitution; - b. the amendment or alteration is carried out transparently and openly and the people have been- - i. duly informed about the proposed amendment or alteration and the objects and reasons for the amendment or alteration; and - ii. given ample opportunity to express their opinions on the proposed amendment or alteration; - c. the amendment or alteration is necessary and in the best interest of the people of The Gambia; and - d. the Act is passed in accordance with this Chapter. - 3.
+An Act of the National Assembly shall not amend, add to, repeal or in any other way alter any provision of this Constitution unless the title of the Act clearly indicates that intention and the Act does so in express terms. - 4.
+Subject to sections 102 (3) and 140 (2) and (3), the National Assembly shall not have or exercise a power to amend the Constitution to extend the term of the President contrary to section 102 (2).

-301. Amendment of entrenched provisions
+303. Amendment of entrenched provisions

-- 1. This section applies to the amendment of the following provisions of this Constitution, which are in this Constitution referred to as "entrenched provisions" - a. this Chapter; - b. sections 1, 2, 3 and 124 (2) (which relate to the Republic, sovereignty of The Gambia and the territory of The Gambia); - c. sections 6, 7, 8, 9 and 10 (which relate to the Constitution, as the supreme law of The Gambia, national values and good governance); - d. sections 13, 14 and 18 (4) (which relate to citizenship); - e.
-Chapter VI (which relates to the protection of fundamental rights and freedoms);
+- This section applies to the amendment of the following provisions of this Constitution, which are in this Constitution referred to as "entrenched provisions" - a. this Chapter; - b. sections 1, 2, 3 and 126 (2) (which relate to the Republic, sovereignty of The Gambia and the territory of The Gambia); - c. sections 7, 8 and 9 (which relate to the supremacy, defence and enforcement of the Constitution); - d. sections 14, 15 and 19 (4) (which relate to citizenship); - e.
+Chapter VI (which relates to the protection of fundamental human rights and freedoms); - f. sections 75 (1) and (3), 81 and 84 except subsections (2) (g) and (6) thereof (which relate to elections, the Independent Boundaries and Electoral Commission and political parties);